formaldemography/working_group/index.md

 ## Schedule

-The first meeting will take place Friday 29 October at 11am EST. This will be a casual start to the group, with the organizers (Vanessa, Monica, and Ryo) saying a few words, and some short reflections from Ron Lee, followed by discussion.
+The first meeting will take place **Friday 29 October at 11am EST**.
+This will be a casual start to the group.
+Tentative schedule:

+- A few words from the organizers (Vanessa, Monica, and Ryo)
+- Some short reflections from Ron Lee
+- Group discussion

 ## Workshop materials